qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 .. - Work out good estimates for the fourth and fifth parameters in peak fitting.
 .. - Click to estimate peak height/position.
 .. - Include specialised fits.
 Could also allow other kind of backgrounds for peak fitting.
 Damped oscillator, i.e. Qubit relevant: Rabi, Ramsey, T_echo.
-.. - Enable .json imports; basically will be baseclassdata but just redefine the functions that work out the data dimension and make the data_dict.
 .. - Option to plot X data as average of each line, if need be.
 Useful for fitting series.
 .. - Single-axis scrolling as in pyqtplot
 .. - More advanced preset import/export; user can choose what they want to save/load